Skip to content

 TypeAgent?Commands?What it does

-standardYesNoRuns an agent that does work and signals done
+standardYesOptionalRuns an agent that does work and signals done.
+With agent: exec, runs commands with no LLM.

-hugYesYesRuns commands, then a human reviewer renders a verdict via the HUG review page
+gateYesOptionalRuns commands, then an agent renders a verdict (automated).
+With agent: hug, a human reviewer renders the verdict via the HUG review page.

 The workhorse.
 A standard phase launches an agent, gives it a role and the task requirements, and waits for it to signal completion.
 This is where the real work happens — writing code, designing architecture, authoring tests, producing documents.